-An intimate community within the bigger IGSL community that is intended to provide students an avenue for accountability, continuing discipleship time, and time to encourage one another.
-An ISG is facilitated by a faculty member.
-It also provides a forum for discussing personal issues, interacting in an informal situation with faculty, and developing closer relationships with fellow students.
-As part of the personal development aspect of the curriculum, these groups form an integral and enjoyable part of the growth and training of IGSL students.
+An intimate community within the bigger IGSL community intended to provide students an avenue for accountability, continuing discipleship, and time to encourage one another.
+It also provides a forum for discussing personal issues, interacting in an informal situation with faculty who is leading the group, and developing closer relationships with fellow students.
+As part of the personal development aspect of the curriculum, these groups form an integral part of the growth and training of IGSL students.

 A day given to students, staff, and faculty (specifically with their ISGs) once every term, for a time of personal and group reflection, spiritual renewal, and prayer.
 In the 3rd trimester, the Day with the Lord becomes a two-day spiritual retreat for all degree students.
 The retreat is an opportunity for each one to personally commune with God.

 Once every school year, usually in February, the entire IGSL community goes off for worship, reflection, fellowship, and fun.
 For three days, everyone takes a break from the rigors of academics and ministry to develop deeper relationships and foster richer community.